How to Be a Better Defender in Soccer

 Defenders need to be able to stay focused and maintain a positive attitude even when things are not going well.

-In many cases, defenders are the one’s coaches blame for goals.
+In many cases, the defending positions are the ones coaches blame for goals.
 But, it’s usually a culmination of things leading up to the goal.

 Some ways to improve mental toughness include: